Our distributors (or clients) translate for us.

 The system keeps track of every project, document and page production status in real-time allowing anyone given access to know exactly what’s been completed, what’s still to be approved, and what’s currently in correction.

-Plus, Qarto can be accessed from anywhere where there’s an internet connection – even from mobile devices such as the iPhone, iPad, Android or Windows Mobile.
+Plus, QARTO can be accessed from anywhere where there’s an internet connection – even from mobile devices such as Chromebook, iPhone, iPad, or Android phones and tablets.

 Today, content exists in an increasingly varied number of forms.
 Perhaps it’s printed materials (brochures, catalogs, magazines, comics).
-Perhaps its online (website, web app, HTML5 application, Flash® ad or application).
+Perhaps it's online (website, web app, HTML5 application).

 Perhaps it’s a closed-caption video.
 Maybe content destined for publishing on a smartphone, tablet or other mobile device.